Portumna Castle and Gardens, Portumna, Co Galway

 Portumna Forest Park

-Portumna’s harbours – Connacht Harbour and the ‘New’ Harbour beside Castle Avenue – give access to the Shannon waterway system.
-Pleasure craft can be hired from Emerald Star Line, and anglers can try the famed ‘lower town’ and ‘upper ESB’ stretches for pike, perch, bream and roach.
-The swing bridge opens for vessels six times daily from April to October and three times daily from November to March.
+The town’s harbours – Connacht Harbour and the ‘New’ Harbour near Castle Avenue – provide direct access to the Shannon waterway system.
+Anglers frequent the ‘lower town’ and ‘upper ESB’ stretches for pike, perch, bream, and roach, while boat hire is available through local operators.
+The swing bridge operates on a scheduled rotation: six times daily from April to October, and three times daily during the winter months.
+Arriving a little early allows you to watch the central span pivot for passing vessels.

 Outdoor Activities & Events

-• Hymany Way – a 90 km long‑distance trail that starts in Portumna and forms part of the Beara‑Breifne Way.
-The route follows the Shannon, passes historic sites and is suitable for beginners.
+• Hymany Way – A 90 km long-distance trail starting in Portumna, forming a section of the Beara-Breifne Way.
+It follows the Shannon valley and is graded for beginner hikers.

-• Portumna Golf Club – an 18‑hole parkland course (par 72) set on the forest‑park edge, ranked among Ireland’s top courses.
+• Portumna Golf Club – An 18-hole parkland course (par 72) positioned on the forest park edge, consistently ranked among Ireland’s top courses.

-• Portumna Forest Marathon – held each June, offering full, half, 50 km and 100 km ultra‑marathons.
+• Portumna Forest Marathon – Held annually in June, offering full, half, 50 km, and 100 km ultra distances through woodland and along river paths.

-• Festivals – the three‑day Great Outdoors Festival (late June) celebrates the town’s natural assets, while the four‑day Shorelines Arts Festival (late September) showcases music, theatre and visual art.
+• Festivals – The Great Outdoors Festival (late June) highlights the region’s natural landscape, while the Shorelines Arts Festival (late September) brings four days of music, theatre, and visual arts to the town centre.

 Heritage Sites

-• Irish Workhouse Centre – open 9:30 am‑5:00 pm (April‑October) in the restored 1842 workhouse, offering guided tours of the harsh conditions faced by the destitute during the Famine era.
+• Irish Workhouse Centre – Housed in the restored 1842 building, open 9:30 am–5:00 pm (April–October).
+Guided tours cover the daily realities of the Famine era.

-• Portumna Friary – a 13th‑century Cistercian/Dominican ruin, free to visit, with notable Gothic arches and the tomb of Patrick Sarsfield.
+• Portumna Friary – A 13th-century Dominican ruin, free to enter.
+Notable for its Gothic arches and the tomb of General Patrick Sarsfield.

-• Portumna Water Crane – a rare 1850 cast‑iron crane on the quay, illustrating the town’s industrial past.
+• Portumna Water Crane – A rare 1850 cast-iron structure on the quay, preserved as a reminder of the town’s commercial river trade.

-• Miller Mausoleum – a modest Gothic‑Revival family tomb with striking vermiculated stonework.
+• Miller Mausoleum – A compact Gothic-Revival tomb featuring distinctive vermiculated stonework.

 Practical Information